scharlton2/solver_dev_manual/source/06/01_what_is_iriclib.rst

 This chapter describes the groups of subroutines included in iRIClib, and examples of using them, along with compilation procedures.

-How to read this section
+How to read this chapter
 =========================

-In this section, first Section explains what kinds of information input/output iRIC assumes a solver to perform, and what subroutines are available for each kind of processing.
+In this chapter, first :ref:`iriclib_overview` explains what kinds of information input/output iRIC assumes a solver to perform, and what subroutines are available for each kind of processing.
 First, read Section to understand the general concept of iRIClib.

-Since Section gives only an outline of subroutines, see Section for detailed information, such as lists of arguments for those subroutines.
+Since :ref:`iriclib_overview` gives only an outline of subroutines, see :ref:`iriclib_reference` for detailed information, such as lists of arguments for those subroutines.